GaelQuesadilla/Tertran/README.md

 ## Requeriments

-It needs python and pipp to work.
+It needs python and pip to work.
 It will also require external packages which can be installed with pip.

 ## Install